awsdocs/amazon-connect-admin-guide/doc_source/amazon-connect-service-limits.md

 + For the [GetMetricData ](https://docs.aws.amazon.com/connect/latest/APIReference/API_GetMetricData.html) and [GetCurrentMetricData ](https://docs.aws.amazon.com/connect/latest/APIReference/API_GetCurrentMetricData.html) operations, a RateLimit of 5 requests per second, and a BurstLimit of 8 requests per second\.
 + For all other operations, a RateLimit of 2 requests per second, and a BurstLimit of 5 requests per second\.

+## Amazon Connect Participant Service API Throttling Quotas<a name="connect-participant-api-quotas"></a>

+For the Amazon Connect Participant Service, the quotas are by instance\.

  When you use the [Amazon Connect Participant Service API](https://docs.aws.amazon.com/connect-participant/latest/APIReference/Welcome.html), the number of requests per second is limited to the following:
 +  [CreateParticipantConnection](https://docs.aws.amazon.com/connect/latest/APIReference/API_CreateParticipantConnection.html), [DisconnectParticipant](https://docs.aws.amazon.com/connect/latest/APIReference/API_DisconnectParticipant.html), and [GetTranscript](https://docs.aws.amazon.com/connect/latest/APIReference/API_GetTranscript.html): a RateLimit of 2 requests per second, and a BurstLimit of 5 requests per second\.
 +  [SendEvent](https://docs.aws.amazon.com/connect/latest/APIReference/API_SendEvent.html) and [SendMessage](https://docs.aws.amazon.com/connect/latest/APIReference/API_SendMessage.html): a RateLimit of 10 requests per second, and a BurstLimit of 15 requests per second\.